stossy11/AutoJIT-WIN/README.md

 - Add a `Set Variable` (within the new menu item) action, enter `App` as the variable name
 - Select `Input`, then `Select Variable`, then select the text block you just added

+## How to find App Bundle id
+1. Google it
+2. Use altstore
+   -
+3. Extract the iPA
+   - then open the folder that should be called <app name>.app
+   - then open info.plist
+   - it should be com.<devname>.appname, org.<devname>.appname or just xxx.<devname>.appname

 # Setup

 ## Requirements: